ai-cfia/nachet-backend/docs/Nachet_inference_documentation.md

 ## Glossary

 ### Pipelines
-Pipelines are define as a set of models that follow each others where output of one model is used as input for the next models.
+Pipelines are defined as a set of models that follow each other, where the output of one model is used as input for the next models, and so on.
 A pipeline contains from 1 to n models.

 ```mermaid